cartalyst/interpret/README.md

 Interpret is a driver-based content rendering package, with support for HTML, Markdown & plain text.
 You can register custom drivers for custom content types.

-As you pass content to interpret, it will determine what it is and allow you to extract it's normal value and HTML equivilent.
+As you pass content to interpret, it will determine what it is and allow you to extract it's normal value and HTML equivalent.

 ### Installation